mrmarbles/stringrouter/README.md

 Anything succeeding the colon `:` in a named variable will be used as a regular expression in order to determine matches for the given pattern.
 Remember to keep it contained within the curly braces.
-In the above example, the pattern is indicating only 5-digit numeric values will be matched as the URL variable.
+In the above example, the pattern is indicating only 5-digit numeric values will be matched as the string variable.

-This is useful when you want to avoid URL collisions.
+This is useful when you want to avoid pattern collisions.
 Consider the following scenario;

 ```javascript
 router.bindPattern('/user/{id}');